nhsconnect/nhslogin/src/interface-spec-doc-5.md

 ### 5.1.3	Requesting Vectors of Trust values

-Vector of Trust (VoT) is a combination of - Identity Verification (defined in [section 5.1.1 - Verification of Identity Levels](https://nhsconnect.github.io/nhslogin/interface-spec-doc-5)) and Authentication (defined in [section 5.1.2 – Authentication Credentials](https://nhsconnect.github.io/nhslogin/interface-spec-doc-5)) levels.
+Vector of Trust (VoT) is a combination of - Identity Verification (defined in [5.1.1 Verification of Identity Levels](https://nhsconnect.github.io/nhslogin/interface-spec-doc-5)) and Authentication (defined in [5.1.2 Authentication Credentials](https://nhsconnect.github.io/nhslogin/interface-spec-doc-5)) levels.

 The client **MAY** request a set of acceptable VoT values with the `vtr` (vector of trust request) claim request as part of the Authentication Request.
 The value of this field is an array of JSON strings, each string identifying an acceptable set of vector components.
 The component values within each vector are **AND**ed together while the separate vectors are **OR**ed together.
 For example, a list of vectors in the form `["P9.Cp.Cd ", "P9.Ck"]` is stating that either the full set of "P9 **AND** Cp **AND** Cd" simultaneously **OR** the full set of "P9 **AND** Ck" simultaneously are acceptable for this transaction.